 - Contact between P and an RPR or IMCA may need to be maintained through video link or telephone.

-- Restrictions with regard to P’s contact with family and friends may need to be imposed by care providers to protect P and other residents.
-The recent judgement of Hayden J in BP v Surrey County Council & Anor considered the issue of contact restrictions for a person subject to a DOLS during the pandemic in detail.
+- Restrictions with regard to P’s contact with family and friends may need to be imposed by care providers to protect P and other residents..
+The recent judgment of Hayden J in BP v Surrey County Council & Anor considered the issue of contact restrictions for a person subject to a DOLS during the pandemic in detail.

 - Whether a person has or lacks the capacity to consent to or refuse COVID-19 testing.